Ashwin Babu

-Ashwin Babu Nuthalapati (born 1 August 1985) is an Indian actor who primarily works in Telugu films.
+Dr. Ashwin Babu Nuthalapati MBBS (born 1 August 1985) is an Indian actor who primarily works in Telugu films and a medical doctor.
 He made his acting debut in the 2012 film, Genius.
 He is a frequent collaborator with his brother Ohmkar.

 Career

 Ashwin made his debut in 2012 with a lead role in Telugu film Genius directed by his brother Ohmkar.
 In 2015, he was seen in Raju Gari Gadhi and Jatha Kalise.
 In 2017 Ashwin starred in Raju Gari Gadhi 2 and subsequently in Raju Gari Gadhi 3.
 In 2023, he starred in the medical thriller Hidimbha.
-His last film, Shivam Bhaje, was released theatrically on 1 August, 2024.
+His last film, Shivam Bhaje, was released theatrically on 1 August 2024.

+He graduated in M.B.B.S from Rangaraya medical college, a public government medical college in Kakinada, Andhra Pradesh.